nesanton/openshift-ipi-bm-libvirt/README.md

 You do want SSDs to avoid etcd issues.
 Feel free to thin-provision the qcow's.

 My machine is a second hand herzner (auction) consumer grade server with 6 Cores, 64GB of RAM and 1TB SSD.
+That's about anough to have a "proper" three-node control plane and play with adding a couple of workers directly during the installation or later by scaling MachineSets.

+# Shopping list

+Let's count all the things you need

+## Server

+A physical server or a VM that can do nested KVM (not just qemu).
+See [Challenge #4] for resource calculations.

+## DNS zone

+You can keep this all within your fancy home lab that has it's own DNS zone and never let the Internet see it.

+Otherwise, get yourself a domain name and make sure you can edit the zone.
+Some registrars offer web hosting which usually unlocks DNS Zone editing, otherwise update the NS record to delegate it elsewhere - cloud provider or a hosting you already have.

 # TODO the rest